LaMitaOne/Flowmotion/README.md

 - New flFreeFloat Layout added, no zoomselected to center and all pictures free draggable (like a nonstatic grid)
 - New SavePositionsToFile() / LoadPositionsFromFile() for persisting free float layouts
 - AddImagesWithPositions() allows precise image placement with saved coordinates
 - Automatic position validation ensures layouts work across different screen resolutions
 - Sample project demonstrates save/load functionality
+- added new KeepfreeAreaRect (not working fully now)

 **v 0.986**
 - Added new ActivationZones for the selected image if `SelectedMovable` is True